-Below is an example of a before and after kitchen remodel in Sycamore showing the drastic change a remodeling contractor can perform transforming a traditional layout and flooring to a beautiful, modern kitchen with quartz countertops and stone floors.
+Below is an example of a before and after kitchen remodels in Sycamore showing the drastic change a remodeling contractor can perform transforming a traditional layout and flooring into a beautiful, modern kitchen with quartz countertops and stone floors.

 We add a Moen faucet and a Kohler sink for a clean, functioning kitchen.